COVID-19 in Adult

 Coronaviruses are a family of viruses, some of which cause infection in humans and others in animals such as camels, cats, and bats.
 When animal coronaviruses evolve, on rare occasion they can become infectious to and spread between humans (a zoonotic infection) as has occurred with Middle East respiratory syndrome (MERS) and SARS.
 This animal-to-human spread has been postulated to have occurred with SARS-CoV-2 with subsequent person-to-person transmission.

 Related topics: multisystem inflammatory syndrome in children, multisystem inflammatory syndrome in adults, postacute COVID-19 syndrome

 840539006 – Disease caused by 2019 novel coronavirus

-Note: Viral coinfections (eg, dengue) have been reported in patients with COVID-19; thus, diagnosis of an alternative respiratory virus does not exclude SARS-CoV-2 virus infection.
-In addition, patients with COVID-19 have been reported presenting with concurrent community-acquired bacterial pneumonia.
+Note: Viral coinfections (eg, influenza) have been reported in patients with COVID-19; thus, diagnosis of an alternative respiratory virus does not exclude SARS-CoV-2 virus infection.

 - Respiratory syncytial virus

 - Parainfluenza virus

 - Other viral illnesses (many can be accompanied by an exanthem)